What is online therapy?

 Convenience and comfort

 Many people find teletherapy far more convenient than its traditional counterpart.
 For example, you may be more comfortable expressing yourself via text message rather than speaking.
 It gives you time to put your thoughts and feelings into words.
-With therapy online, you can get help from the comfort and security of your own home or another safe place.
-In addition to making it more convenient, this makes it more discreet.
+With therapy online, you can get help from the comfort of your home or another safe place.

 How to get started